tardate/LittleArduinoProjects/playground/AudioDSP/Crunch/README.md

 ## Notes

 [Crunch.ino](./Crunch.ino) is a crunchy distortion effect from the pedalSHIELD examples.
-The pushbuttons control the mixing of the original and distorted signal.
+The pushbuttons control the volume of the output signal.

 Core algorithm:

 * distortion is derived from an asymmetrical clipping system based on Schetzen formula

+### Performance

+Not so great.
+The asymmetrical algorithm results in a fat bottom end but some annoying high-frequency distortion.

+See [SuperCrunch](../SuperCrunch) for the symmetrical version, which is much more pleasing.

 ### AudioDspDriver Library